Back Room, Smell Of Stale Booze

 “Nah, they got hired by the Guard, believe it or not.
 Never woulda believed it, but there they were in uniform, big as life, strutting around like they owned the place and busting heads.
 No, it’s a funny thing, but all the big names just vanished all of a sudden.”
 His eyes narrowed again.
 “Maybe they know something we don’t.”

 I had to admit, it seemed likely.
-There was definitely something going on; for another thing, riots just don’t happen all that often in the Empire.
+There was definitely something going on; these were some serious names Eddie’d been tossing around, and if anyone could see trouble coming it was them.
+For another thing, riots just don’t happen all that often in the Empire.
 Security frowns on them.
 But what could be behind it?

 What indeed?
 Tune in next time to find out!